zaiisao/Documentation/en/Recording/recording_cpp.md

 <li>0: (Default) Communication mode (CHANNEL_PROFILE_COMMUNICATION).
 This is used in one-on-one or group calls, where all users in the channel can talk freely.</li>
 <li>1: Live broadcast (CHANNEL_PROFILE_LIVE_BROADCAST).
 The host sends and receives voice/video, while the audience only receives voice/video.
 Host and audience roles can be set by calling <code>setClientRole</code>. </li>
 </ul>
+The Recording SDK must use the same channel profile as the Agora Native/Web SDK, otherwise issues may occur.
 </td>
 </tr>
 <tr><td><code>isAudioOnly</code></td>